 Over the past few years, artists have discovered they could build a successful art business by selling their artwork at local art fairs, online, and galleries.

-However, the challenge they face is developing a pricing strategy that works and produces a fair hourly rate.
+However, their challenge is developing a pricing strategy that works and produces a fair hourly rate.

-Artwork prices should reflect the time it took to make the product plus the cost of your materials, and what potential buyers are willing to pay.
+Artwork prices should reflect the time it took to make the product, the cost of your materials, and what potential buyers are willing to pay.
 If your art ranges in prices from $10 to $2,000, it’s confusing for people thinking about buying your work.
-Having a wide variety of low prices and higher prices for similar sizes will discourage a potential buyer from making a purchase.
+A wide variety of low prices and higher prices for similar sizes will discourage a potential buyer from making a purchase.

-A consistent price range is significant because buyers want to know they’re paying a fair price and getting the best deal both in person or on an online shop.
+A consistent price range is significant because buyers want to know they’re paying a fair price and getting the best deal in person or online.

-Pricing art is not easy because so many variables are involved in production and marketing.
+Pricing art is difficult because so many variables are involved in production and marketing.
 But, by defining the factors that go into your art’s price, you’ll be able to build a pricing strategy you can feel confident about when selling to galleries, at art fairs, or online.